Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: Acknowledgements

 \section{Acknowledgements}

 We thank Diego Caso, Isidoro Mart\'inez and Juan Pedro Cascales for their help with experiments and simulations.
 Jaroslav Fabian, Jacob Linder, Jong Han, Chenghao Shen, Michel Hehn, Pilar Prieto, Andreas Costa and Alex Matos-Abiague are also acknowledged for the fruitful discussions and collaboration.
 Finally, Manuel Rodr\'iguez and Fernando Jim\'enez from IMDEA Nanoscience are acknowledged for their help with fabrication of lateral Josephson junctions.
 The work in Madrid was supported by Spanish Ministry of Science and Innovation (PID2021-124585NB-C32, TED2021-130196B-C22 and PID2024-155399NB-I00).
 F.G.A. also acknowledges financial support from the Spanish Ministry of Science and Innovation through the Mar\'ia de Maeztu Programme for Units of Excellence in R\&D (CEX2023-001316-M).
 This research also received support from the Comunidad de Madrid through project TEC-2024/TEC-380 (Mag4TIC-CM).
 The growth of samples was performed using equipment from the CC-DAUM platform funded by FEDER (EU),ANR, the Region Lorraine, and the metropole of Grand Nancy.
 I.\v{Z}. acknowledges U.S. DOE, Office of Science BES, Award No. DE-SC0004890.
+C.T. acknowledges the funding project UEFISCDI via the project “MODESKY” ID PN-III-P4-ID-PCE-2020-0230-P, Grant No. UEFISCDI: PCE 245/02.11.2021.